Canop/miaou/installation.md

 # Introduction

 This documentation describes the long installation process.
-There is an alternative: you may also use vagrant (see [related documentation](vagrant/vagrant.md)).
+There is an alternative: you may use vagrant instead (see [related documentation](vagrant/vagrant.md)).

 It also assumes you're on a recent Ubuntu *(help needed for the doc on other distributions)*.

-It's also a work in progress and you're invited to come chat with other developers on Miaou before and while installing.
+It's a work in progress and you're invited to come chat with other developers on Miaou before and while installing.

 # Standard Tools